prpole/dissertation/chapter2/main.md

 ### "To Build a Fire" (1908): Species-Being, Human and Animal

+> ...humankind is self-made in the most literal sense.
+Our bodies are the product of the tool-using adaptation which predates the genus *Homo*.
+We actively determined our design through tools that mediate the human exchange with nature.
+This condition of our existence may be visualized in two contradictory ways.
+Gazing at the tools themselves, we may choose to forget that they only mediate our labor.
+From that perspective, we see our brains and our other products impelling us on a historical course of escalating technological domination; that is, we build an alienated relation to nature.
+We see our specific historical edifice as both inevitable human nature and technical necessity. [...]
+Or, we may focus on the labour process itself and reconstruct our sense of nature, origins, and the past so that the human future is in our hands.

+> ---Donna J. Haraway, *Simians, Cyborgs, and Women* [22]

 <!--outline dog books, nature fakers, to build a fire; must conclude long intro
 by opening up the question of species-being per se--->